Cisco-UKI-DevX/Terraform-Lab-Guide/README.md

 ![](images/tfc-init.gif)

 After Terraform is initialised all commands should now work.
-As always the next stage is to run the ```Terraform plan``` command and see what resources will be created
+As always the next stage is to run the ```Terraform plan``` command and see what resources will be created.

 ![](images/tfc-plan-local.gif)